tigera-solutions/calicocloud-kaas-workshop-demo/modules/global-threadfeed.md

     EOF
     ```

    - Push the ipset from your ES dev tool with `put` verb, use the correct cluster name as index.
-It should be same as your $CALICOCLUSTERNAME
+It should be same as your `CALICOCLUSTERNAME`

     > Use 99/32, 100/24, and 8/32 as example below.

     ```text